q-g-j/minestepper/README.md

 - Windows version only: automatically center the console window

 It compiles and runs in Linux and Windows but might look a bit different on both, depending on the terminal(-settings) used.<br/>
-Not every (graphical) terminal program in Linux seems to support automatically resizing. <br/>
+Not every (graphical) terminal program in Linux seems to support automatic resizing. <br/>
 Your terminal program needs to support control sequences.
 To enable them for xterm and compatible terminals edit <br/>
 ```~/.Xdefaults```<br/>
 ```